The Ultimate Guide To Building Muscle

 Our example person just came up with a daily muscle building diet containing 2350 calories which come from 165 grams of protein, 65 grams of fat, and 275 grams of carbs.
 They are done, this diet is good to go.
 However, it doesn't have to be.

 Adjustments can be made if you want to make them.
-For example, if our example person would rather have a little more fat in their diet (and get nearer 30% of their total calorie intake instead of the 25% they went with), they certainly can.
-They just need to remember that for all of the calories they end up adding from fat, they need to reduce the same number of calories from carbs so that the total calorie intake remains 2350.
+For example, if our example person would rather have a little more or less fat in their diet (and get nearer to 30% or 20% of their total calorie intake instead of the 25% they went with), they certainly can.
+They just need to remember that for all of the calories they end up adding or reducing from fat, they need to add or reduce the same number of calories from carbs so that the total calorie intake remains 2350.

 The same goes for protein.
-If our example person would rather get closer to 1.5 grams of protein per pound instead of 1 gram per pound like they originally figured, it's fine.
+If our example person would rather go a little higher in protein (for example, 1.2 grams of protein per pound) instead of 1 gram per pound like they originally figured, it's fine.
 Again, they just need to remember to reduce carb intake so their total calorie intake for the day remains 2350.

 Other Diet Tips For Building Muscle